electroglodyte/storyverse-client/ROADMAP.md

 ## Technical Debt & Maintenance
 - [x] Fix TypeScript errors in StoryImporter component
-- [x] Improve story analysis character detection
+- [x] Improve story analysis character detection with custom ALL CAPS detection
 - [ ] Refactor supabase-tables.ts to use more consistent naming
 - [ ] Complete transition from local setup to Vercel/Supabase
 - [ ] Improve test coverage